 We have received Fast Track designation from the FDA for istaroxime for the treatment of AHF.
 Fast Track designation does not ensure that we will receive marketing approval or that approval will be granted within any particular timeframe.
 We may not experience a faster development, regulatory review or approval process with Fast Track designation compared to conventional FDA procedures.
-Additionally, the FDA may withdraw Fast Track designation, for reasons such as it comes to believe a drug candidate no longer adequately addresses an unmet medical need.
-Fast Track designation alone does not guarantee qualification for the FDA's priority review procedures.
+Additionally, the FDA may withdraw Fast Track designation alone does not guarantee qualification for the FDA's priority review procedures.
 If we seek Fast Track designation for other product candidates, we may not receive such a designation from the FDA.